multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 The following workaround is subject to change.
 :::

 As of July 2022, the Web Wallet provider returns the data field as a plain string.
-However, erdjs' `Transaction.fromPlainObject()` expects it to be base64-encoded.
+However, sdk-js' `Transaction.fromPlainObject()` expects it to be base64-encoded.
 Therefore, we need to apply a workaround (an additional conversion) on the results of `getTransactionsFromWalletUrl()`.

 ```
 for (const plainTransaction of plainSignedTransactions) {